talwarabhimanyu/talwarabhimanyu.github.io/_posts/2018-08-12-lstm-backprop.md

 tags: sequence-modeling lstm backprop-maths
 ---
 ## TL;DR
-This blog post:
+In this blog post:
-* Derives equations used for backpropogation through an LSTM
+[1] I derive equations for backpropogation through an LSTM.
-* Creates an LSTM model in Python (without using Pytorch or Tensorflow)
+[2] I create an LSTM model in Python (without using Pytorch or Tensorflow).

 ## Introduction
 In my [last post on Sequence Modelling](https://talwarabhimanyu.github.io/blog/2018/07/31/rnn-backprop), I derived the equations required for backpropogation through an RNN, and used those equations to implement [an RNN in Python](https://github.com/talwarabhimanyu/Learning-by-Coding/blob/master/Deep%20Learning%20from%20Scratch/RNN%20from%20Scratch/RNN%20from%20Scratch.ipynb) (without using PyTorch or Tensorflow).
 Through that post I demonstrated two tricks which make backprop through a network with 'tied up weights' easier to comprehend - use of 'dummy variables' and 'accumulation of gradients'. **In this post I intend to look at another neural network architecture known as an LSTM (Long Short-Term Memory), which builds upon RNNs, and manages to avoid the issue of vanishing gradients faced by RNNs.**

-The mathematics used is not too dissimilar from what is required for RNNs (except that you will see a lot more alphabetds because there are a lot more parameters).
-That said, one has to be careful about the flow of 'influence' from various nodes in the network to the loss computation (if this ain't clear now, that's okay - it will become clearer during the course of our derivations below).
-This complication arises from the introduction of an extra 'internal state' variable (which was absent in RNNs), which is what will help us avoid vanishing gradients.
+The mathematics used is not dissimilar from what is required for RNNs (although you will see a lot more alphabets and subscripts because there are a lot more parameters than in an RNN).
+That said, one has to be careful about the flow of 'influence' from various nodes in the network to the loss computation (if this ain't clear now, that's okay - it will become clearer during the course of our derivations).
+This complication arises from the introduction of an 'internal state' variable, which is actually what will help us overcome the issue of vanishing gradients.

 It is due to this complication that I thought LSTMs deserve a new blog post.
-I will urge you to read my post on RNNs before proceeding because it introduces some key tricks which I will reuse for LSTMs.
+I will urge you to read my [post on RNNs](https://talwarabhimanyu.github.io/blog/2018/07/31/rnn-backprop) before proceeding because it introduces some key tricks which I will reuse for LSTMs.
 I will assume that the reader is familiar with LSTMs.
-Chris Olah's [blog post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) offers a very intuitive understanding of why LSTMs are structured the way they are.
+Chris Olah's [blog post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) offers a very intuitive explanation of why LSTMs are structured the way they are.

 ## Terminology
 To process a sequence of length $$T$$, an LSTM uses T copies of a Basic Unit.
 Each Unit uses the same set of parameters (weights and biases).
 E.g. say there is a 'root' version of a weight matrix $$W$$, then each LSTM Unit uses this same version, and any changes to the 'root' are reflected in the weights uses by each Unit.
 We say the parameters are 'tied together' across Units.

 **Figure: Structure of an LSTM Network (showing a single LSTM Unit)**
+_Note:
+* Variables in blue color are the parameters of the network, which we need to learn.
+* Scroll below for equations that govern the computation inside each of the four rectangular boxes in the diagram._

 ![LSTM Diagram](/images/LSTM Diagram.png)

 ### Notation